iamdtang/backbone-computed-properties/README.md

 Computed properties let you declare functions as properties.
 It's super handy for taking one or more normal properties and transforming or manipulating their data to create a new value.

 For example, imagine you have a Product model with _price_ and _discountprice_ properties.
 In your template, you need to determine if _discountprice_ is less than _price_, and if so, show _price_ striked out and _discountprice_ beneath it.
 Having this conditional logic in a template can be messy, and impossible depending on the client-side templating library you are using.
 Instead, it would be useful to have a property called _hasDiscount_ that is automatically computed from _price_ and _discountprice_ and recomputes whenever those properties change.
+Then, the conditional logic in your template becomes much simpler and achievable even with the most minimal logicless templates.

 ### Install